Home » Desserts » Cupcake recipes » Easy vanilla cupcakes with strawberry cream cheese frosting

 Make the candied strawberry slices

-3. Dip strawberry slices into simple syrup and lay them on a baking sheet lined with a silicone baking mat (Silpat) or parchment paper.
+• Dip strawberry slices into simple syrup, let excess drip off, then place them on a baking sheet lined with a silicone baking mat (Silpat) or parchment paper. *See note.

 Make Cupcakes

-3. Add 1/3 of the flour, half of the milk, followed by another third of the flour, the remaining milk and ending with flour.
+• Add 1/3 of the flour, half of the milk, beat on low to combine, followed by another third of the flour, the remaining milk and ending with flour.

-4. Scrape bowl, making sure to get the bottom.
-Fold it a few times to make sure everything is incorporated.
+• Scrape bowl, making sure to get the bottom.
+Fold cupcake batter a few times to make sure everything is fully incorporated.

-5. Line a cupcake pan with cupcake papers and fill 2/3 full.
-Bake for 16 - 18 minutes, or when tester comes out with a few crumbs on it.
+• Line a cupcake pan with cupcake papers and fill 2/3 full.
+Bake for 20 – 24 minutes, or when tester comes out with a few moist crumbs on it.

-6. Remove from oven and let the cupcakes cool in the pan for 5 minutes before transferring to a wire rack.
+• Remove from oven and let the cupcakes cool in the pan for 5 minutes before transferring to a wire rack to cool completely.

 Make Frosting

-3. Pipe frosting on cupcakes, or use a small knife or off-set spatula.
-Garnish, if desired.
+• Pipe frosting on cupcakes, or use a small knife or off-set spatula to frost.
+Garnish with candied strawberry slices, if desired.

 Notes